Growing Up in Public (Jimmy Nail album)

 Growing Up in Public is the second album by English actor and singer Jimmy Nail, released in 1992 on the Warner Music UK label.
 It was produced by Nail, Guy Pratt and Danny Schogger and includes the single "Ain't No Doubt", a UK chart topper for three weeks in July 1992.
 Three further singles were released, of which only "Laura" charted, at #58.
 Growing Up in Public reached #2 on the UK Albums Chart.

-Contributors to the album include George Harrison, Gary Moore, David Gilmour and Sam Brown.